ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

    ├── stochastic_physics   -------- stochastic physics pattern generator
    ├── tests               --------- regression test scripts

-The physics subdirectory in the *gfsphysics* directory  is not used or supported as part of this release (all physics is available through the :term:`CCPP`).
+The physics subdirectory in the *gfsphysics* directory  is not used or supported as part of this release (all physics is available through the :term:`CCPP` using the repository described in :numref:`Table %s <Repo_Structure>`).